oslabs-beta/Podz/README.md

 What this command does is start up minikube and prevent CORS blocking the connection between the Kubernetes API Server and the Podz website.

+Next, you will need to expose the Kubernetes API Server through proxying for HTTP requests, to do this run the command:

+> kubectl proxy --port=&lt;number&gt;

+This can be any port of your choice, so long as you change the Podz website’s port to match it.

 ### Using Standalone Kubernetes

 For standalone Kubernetes, first disable CORS blocking of [http://] requests in the Kuberenetes API Server's configuration.